Non-Commutative Gauge Theory at the Beach

-To construct the higher order terms, we must consider the Lagrangians of the two theories.
-Note that since $a$ and $\cA$ are both 1-forms, any higher order corrections must involve contractions of $(0,1)$ vector fields into the gauge field $a$, since the form degree of the Chern-Simons Lagrangian is saturated by three $a$s.
-These will also be removable by a field redefinition: the Cartan formula $[\dift^\prime,\til V\ip] = \cL^{0,1}_{\til V}$ tells us that contraction and differentiation along $(0,1)$ vector fields cancel in $\dift$-cohomology.
-Therefore by a field redefinition the Lagrangian can be brought into a form in which the vertices involve neither and so terminate at cubic order.
+To construct the higher-order terms, we must consider the Lagrangians of the two theories.
+Note that since $a$ and $\cA$ are both 1-forms, any higher-order corrections must involve contractions of $(0,1)$ vector fields into the gauge field $a$, since the form degree of the Chern--Simons Lagrangian is saturated by three $a$s.
+These will also be removable by a field redefinition: the Cartan formula \smash{$\bigl[\dift^\prime,\til V\ip\bigr] = \cL^{0,1}_{\til V}$} tells us that contraction and differentiation along $(0,1)$ vector fields cancel in $\dift$-cohomology.
+Therefore, by a field redefinition the Lagrangian can be brought into a form in which the vertices involve neither and so terminate at cubic order.